kaizencorps/stache/README.md

 For the initial version of Stache (v1), the focus will be limited to the user’s direct experience and interaction with Stache and his/her associated wallets.
 Potential 3rd party dapp/service integration may be offered in a limited fashion but will be a secondary goal.

+# Disclaimer

+This code is unaudited and currently under heavy development.
+Use at your own risk.
+An immutable version probably won't be deployed for some time.

+The initial version will be released for the Grizzlython hackathon, but is meant to serve as a proof of concept and demonstration of the concepts presented here and in the presentation, more than anything else.

+# Todos
+- once code becomes more stable, keychain-style account upgrade mechanism